 As you progress you may find it easier to use a darker pencil held lightly.
-However some people prefer to use a lighter coloured 2H pencil.
+However some people prefer to use a lighter colored 2H pencil.
 If you do, remember that the graphite in a 2H pencil is very hard, don’t use a very fine tip and don’t press on too hard when using canvas or you will damage the surface.

-One thing worth trying is to do the sketch in pastel colours.
+One thing worth trying is to do the sketch in pastel colors.
 It is easy to smudge and move the lines until you get everything just right.
-You can use similar colours to help you make a colour map with the sketch.
+You can use similar colors to help you make a color map with the sketch.
 This can also be done using thinned paint and a fairly soft pointed brush.
 Sketching with a brush might sound difficult but it can make sweeping lines very easy to achieve.

 You can also use charcoal to sketch with.
 Try not to press on too hard.
 If you do you will leave more charcoal on the canvas than you need.
 Work light to create the basic shapes that you need.